wp-plugins/very-simple-google-maps/trunk/readme.txt

 == Description ==

 Contains a simple way to add an embedded Google Map to any page or post.
-Use: [vsgmap address="address to display"] Other optional items: companycode="Google string cid for company maps listing" width="" height="" align="" info_window="A or near for off".
-Align Width and Height default to Left 480x300 unless entered.
+See the FAQ for usage info.

 == Installation ==